Classes and objects,Object oriented programming terminology & Function Overloading

 - We create a

-with the name "Buddy" and age 3 by callingDog("Buddy", 3)
+Dogobject calledmy_dogwith the name "Buddy" and age 3 by callingDog("Buddy", 3). - We then call

-to print Buddy's name and age, andmy_dog.speak()
+my_dog.display_info()to print Buddy's name and age, andmy_dog.speak()to make Buddy bark.

 - We create a